Sport in India: Basketball

 People in urban India follow the sport, probably played in almost every urban private school, although very few people follow it professionally.
 In rural India nearly all the people are not aware of it.
 India has both men's and women's national basketball teams.
 Both teams have hired head coaches who have worked extensively with NBA players and now aim to popularise the game in India.
 Satnam Singh Bhamara officially marks the first player from India to be selected in the NBA by being drafted by the Dallas Mavericks as the 52nd pick of the 2015 NBA draft, as well as the first player to be drafted straight out of high school as a postgraduate.

 The Young Cagers, as the national team is nicknamed, made one Olympic appearance in basketball and appeared 20 times in the Asian Championship.
 India is currently ranked 58th in the world in basketball.
 The India national team had its best result at the 1975 Asian Championship, when the team finished ahead of teams including the Philippines, one of Asia's basketball strongholds.
 Internationally, one of the most recognised Indian basketball players has been Sozhasingarayer Robinson.
 The Basketball Federation of India (BFI) is the governing body for basketball in India.
 Affiliated to the International Basketball Federation (FIBA) since 1936, India has one of Asia's longest basketball traditions.

 India's women had their best result at the 2011 FIBA Asia Championship for Women when they finished sixth.
 The team has several internationally known players including Geethu Anna Jose, who was invited to tryouts for the WNBA in 2011.

 Sports18 air NBA in the nation and DD Sports air its old game highlights.
-Indian National Basketball League operates here.
+Indian National Basketball League also operates in India.

 Volleyball

-Volleyball is a popular recreation sport played all over India, both in rural and urban areas.
+Volleyball is a recreation sport played in India.
 India is ranked fifth in Asia, and 27th in the world.
 In the youth and junior levels, India came in second in the 2003 World Youth Championships.
 The Indian senior men's team is ranked 46th in the world.
 A major problem for the sport is the lack of sponsors.